-- Provide a paying in book and paying in money guide to CFA treasurer: The LCO has ordered a paying in book/card and sent info on the paying in process to the CFA treasurer - Contact the priest in charge of Low Ham: The LCO has spoken to the Priest in Charge about services at Low Ham - Liaise internally re the new wall safe installation project: the group have decided they do not want a wall safe installed and will adapt a glass jar freestanding donation box so it is lockable
+- The LCO has requested a project code for the Coat of Arms project. - Provide a paying in book and paying in money guide to CFA treasurer: The LCO has ordered a paying in book/card and sent info on the paying in process to the CFA treasurer - Contact the priest in charge of Low Ham: The LCO has spoken to the Priest in Charge about services at Low Ham - Liaise internally re the new wall safe installation project: the group have decided they do not want a wall safe installed and will adapt a glass jar freestanding donation box so it is lockable - Order a project code for the Coat of Arms project so the CFA can pay in the money raised and the CCT can pay the conservator and reclaim the VAT - To ask internally about accessibility issues in CCT churches.

-Local Community Officer Long term actions (2024-25)
+Local Community Officer Long term actions (to end Oct 2026)

-- Investigate ways to link up with local History Hut - Review methods for promoting church to historical, archaeological or ecological societies, and inclusion in local heritage trails or walking/cycling routes. - Identify means and suitability of Christmas card sales and the sponsored Christmas Memory Tree initiative - Consider potential for introduction of venue to prospective new participants for events, hires, group visits etc - Investigate musicians, artists, theatre companies or poets who might wish to use the church

-Review church web page to ensure clear directions and parking information is available for all visitors
+- Investigate ways to link up with local History Hut - Review methods for promoting church to historical, archaeological or ecological societies, and inclusion in local heritage trails or walking/cycling routes. - Consider potential for introduction of venue to prospective new participants for events, hires, group visits etc - Investigate musicians, artists, theatre companies or poets who might wish to use the church - Review church web page to ensure clear directions and parking information is available for all visitors